domcloud/domcloud/docs/features/runner.md

 :::info

-[GLS (Generic Language Support)](https://www.phusionpassenger.com/passenger6) is a cool concept where you can run any language or binaries within NginX with the help of Passenger.
+[GLS (Generic Language Support)](https://www.phusionpassenger.com/passenger6) is a cool concept where you can run any language or binaries within NGINX with the help of Passenger.
 It's recommended to use GLS instead of the non-GLS options.

 :::